karellopez/docker_workshop_template/workshop/setup.md

 1. You must have administrator access to your computer (i.e., you must be able to install things yourself without requesting IT approval).
 2. You must have at least `20 GB` of free disk space on your computer (but we would recommend more, to be safe).
 3. If you are using Windows you must be using Windows 10/11; Windows 7 and 8 will not be sufficient for this course.
+4. Some parts of this course will make use of GitHub, so creating a GitHub account is recommended
+5. For easier communication we've created a Discord Server for this programm, if you're interested install Discord and follow this link ---

 If you foresee any of these being a problem please reach out to one of the instructors too see what steps you can take to ensure you are ready for the course start.